 Figure 3.
-Transgenic embryos from left to right of Freedom, GRN1, Harmony 140 Ru and Merlot expressing DsRed.
+Transgenic embryos from left to right of Freedom, GRN1, Harmony, 140 Ru, MGT420 and Merlot expressing DsRed.

-Using the stored somatic embryo-based transformation system, to date we have produced nearly 600 genetically modified grape plants across five different genotypes using 90 constructs for principle investigators studying strategies to combat Pierces Disease (Figure 4).
+Using the stored somatic embryo-based transformation system, to date we have produced over 650 genetically modified grape plants across five different genotypes using 90 constructs for principle investigators studying strategies to combat Pierces Disease (Figure 4).

 Figure 4.
-The number of constructs transformed into grape for PIs testing various strategies to study Pierces Disease (left) and the number of transgenic grape plants produced to date for PIs testing various strategies to study Pierces Disease
+The number of constructs transformed into grape (left) and the number of transgenic grape plants produced to date to evaluate various strategies for control of Pierces Disease (right)